-To avoid experiencing adverse side effects, people should start by drinking small quantities of juice.
+To avoid adverse effects, people should start by drinking small quantities of juice.
 Try a quarter or a half serving during the first few days.

 Increase dietary fiber slowly over a few days or weeks, as sudden increases can cause digestive discomfort and diarrhea and even worsen constipation.

-When purchasing premade juices, try to get 100 percent fruit juices.
-Some fruit juices and fruit drinks contain fruit concentrate and lots of added sugar.
-These types of juices will not offer the same constipation relief as 100 percent fruit juice.
+When purchasing premade juices, try to get 100% fruit juices.
+Some fruit juices and fruit drinks contain fruit concentrate and added sugar.
+These types of juices will not offer the same constipation relief as 100% fruit juice.

 In addition to drinking fruit juices, people can find relief from constipation by making simple dietary and lifestyle changes.

-Drinking fruit juice can help relieve constipation.
-Some juices can contain low, moderate, or high amounts of dietary fiber, sorbitol, or other nutrients that support digestive health.
+Water, clear soups, fruit juice without added sugar, herbal teas, and other drinks can help relieve constipation.
+Hydration is essential for keeping the stool soft.
+Juices can also contain dietary fiber, sorbitol, or other nutrients that support digestive health.

-People should contact their healthcare provider if their constipation continues after making the dietary and lifestyle changes listed above.
+People should contact their healthcare provider if constipation does not improve with dietary and lifestyle changes.